 Did you say families?
 Don’t you mean children or students?

 Thanks for being so observant.
 Indeed, we did say families.
 Our program is designed to support and enrich family life.
-Families—meaning one parent or guardian (or designated adult) and all registered religious education participants from that household—will encounter Jesus through our Catholic Faith during the faith formation unit sessions.
+Families—meaning at least one parent or guardian (or designated adult) and all registered religious education participants from that household—will encounter Jesus through our Catholic Faith during the faith formation monthly sessions.
 Here’s why we want to include parents:

 “Education in the faith by the parents should begin in the child's earliest years.
 This already happens when family members help one another to grow in faith by the witness of a Christian life in keeping with the Gospel.
 Family catechesis precedes, accompanies, and enriches other forms of instruction in the faith.
 Parents have the mission of teaching their children to pray and to discover their vocation as children of God.
 The parish is the Eucharistic community and the heart of the liturgical life of Christian families; it is a privileged place for the catechesis of children and parents.”
 (Catechism of the Catholic Church #2226)

-When reading these assertions from Church doctrine, the roles of the family and parish in their partnership in the faith formation of children are evident.
+When reading these assertions from the Catechism of the Catholic Church, the roles of the family and parish in their partnership in the faith formation of children are evident.
 Parents are the primary educators while the parish community holds a supporting role in inviting, educating, mentoring, and walking with children on their journey into full membership of the Church.
 We are here to support you!

 In order to best serve and enrich family life in our faith community, we offer a faith formation program that provides families with spiritual enrichment and support, advances parish faith formation goals, and provides flexibility to meet the diverse needs of families.
 Thank you for being partners in discipleship with us.

 What are the fees?